What Professional License Can a Convicted Felon Get? Full List by State

 What Felonies Disqualify You From Getting a CDL?

 There are even some crimes that can bar an individual from obtaining their CDL (Commercial Driver’s License).
-For a better understanding of this, individuals need to look at how long does a felony stay on your record and exactly what felonies disqualify you from getting a CDL.
+For a better understanding of this, individuals need to look at how long does a felony stay documented on your record and exactly what felonies disqualify you from getting a CDL.

 CDLs are regulated by the Federal Motor Carrier Safety Administration (FMCSA) and by individual state law.
 Most large commercial driving industries will run background checks and the crimes that are most likely to be problematic include:3